Master of Science in Applied Mathematics

 On this page:

-The Applied Mathematics degree requires 30 semester credits of course work.
-The program is designed primarily to prepare graduates for careers in business, industry, or government, but can be tailored to provide a solid foundation for doctoral studies in mathematics.
+The applied mathematics degree requires 30 semester credits of course work.
+The program is designed primarily to prepare you for a career in business, industry, or government, but can be tailored to provide a solid foundation for doctoral studies in mathematics.
 The department makes provision for part-time degree candidates by offering all required courses in the late afternoon or evening.

-View Master of Science in Applied Mathematics program information and degree requirements in the University Catalog.
+View the Master of Science in Applied Mathematics program information and degree requirements in the Academic Catalog.

 How to Apply

 Applications should be submitted through The Graduate School.
 Please identify the concentration of your interest by name and number on the "Application for Admission to a Graduate Status":

 - Master of Science in Applied Mathematics – 452